phoenixframework/phoenix_live_dashboard/guides/ecto_stats.md

 # Configuring Ecto repository stats

-This guide covers how to configure the LiveDashboard to stats from your underlying database.
-At the moment, these stats can only be show for Ecto repositories running on `Ecto.Adapters.Postgres`.
+This guide covers how to configure the LiveDashboard to show stats from your underlying database.
+At the moment, these stats can only be shown for Ecto repositories running on `Ecto.Adapters.Postgres`.

 ## Installing Ecto Stats